redhat-developer/odo/docs/website/docs/command-reference/flags.md

 ### Available Flags
 Following are the flags commonly available with almost every odo command.
 * `--context` - Use this flag to set the context directory where the component is defined.
-* `--project` - Use this flag to set the project for the component; defaults to the project defined in the  local configuration; if none is available, then current project
+* `--project` - Use this flag to set the project for the component; defaults to the project defined in the  local configuration; if none is available, then current project on the cluster
 * `--app` - Use this flag to set the application of the component; defaults to the application defined in the local configuration; if none is available, then _app_
 * `--kubeconfig` - Use this flag to set path to the kubeconfig if not using the default configuration
 * `--show-log` - Use this flag to see the logs from deletion.